anantct7/In-Memory-Database/README.md

 # In-Memory-Database
-Razorpay Interview Machine Coding Round, The objective was to design and implement an in-memeory SQL like database supporting custom sql operations
+Razorpay Interview Experience - Machine Coding Round, The objective was to design and implement an In-Memory SQL like database supporting custom SQL operations